 – [Ryan] Wow.

-– [Keith] and so it’s really spreading and most companies are moving from first use case success now to scale.
-And did I build the right foundation to do multiple use cases with the same infrastructure and roll this out to lots of locations globally
+– [Keith] and so it’s really spreading and most companies are moving from first Applications success now to scale.
+And did I build the right foundation to do multiple Applications with the same infrastructure and roll this out to lots of locations globally

 – [Ryan] That super interesting.
 We talk a lot about kind that industry here and to just see the expansion of potential for what these technologies can do and not just what they can do but also that companies are seeing value in the actual results that these can produce.
 Because for a long time a lot of these were nice to have type opportunities.
 And now they’re turning into almost must have opportunities and solutions that companies have to embark on and adopt in order to stay relevant.
 And they weren’t thinking about it in those terms.
 I think until recently

 – [Keith] I think you’re exactly right.
 I think people realize that the companies that are gonna be most successful in the future are the ones that most quickly adopt these kinds of intelligent operations and manufacturing because there’s just so much efficiency to be gained.